Does Bionic Reading Work? What Research Says

 Final Thoughts

 So, bionic reading promises faster and smarter reading, but the jury's still out.
 Some people swear by it, but scientific studies suggest it doesn’t have a big effect.
-If you do struggle with reading speed, might as well give it a try.
-It’s not a complicated task and you can convert any text to bionic reading online.

 Previous